 Some hospitals will give you a band (similar to a large Ace bandage) upon request.
 These are most often given to women who have had a c-section.

-You might be able to find a compression bandage large enough to fit around your body.
+You can purchase your own compression bandage on Amazon.
 Remember that you never want a band to be so tight that it cuts off blood flow or digs into your skin.

 Plus Size Babywearing